-Northern Shaolin Gongfu is generally used as an umbrella term for a wide variety of traditional Chinese martial arts.
-Our program is based on the curriculums and forms taught through the Central Guoshu Institute of Nanjing throughout the first half of the twentieth century.
-Some of these forms trace their origins back a hundred years or more; some were developed for military training at the turn of the last century.
+Northern Shaolin Kung Fu is often used as an umbrella term for a wide variety of traditional Chinese martial arts.
+Our program is based on the curricula and forms taught through the Central Kuoshu Institute of Nanjing throughout the first half of the twentieth century.
+Some of these forms trace their origins back a hundred years or more, while some were developed for military training at the turn of the last century.
 Whatever their origins, the importance of these forms, drills, and techniques rests solely in their instruction, training, and applicative purposes.

-Wulin Institute uses a ranked hierarchy and testing procedures to aid in our Gongfu program’s instruction.
-Our ranking hierarchy includes eight sashes, and class instruction is split across three levels.
+Wulin Institute uses a ranked system with testing procedures to aid in our Kung Fu program’s instruction.
+Our ranking hierarchy includes eight sashes, and class instruction is split across two levels.
 Students are tested according to knowledge and competency of the following:

-Our Gongfu classes are currently taught by Shifu Sean Martial, Mac Colestock, Samuel Hokanson, and Mark Johnson.
+Our Kung Fu classes are currently taught by Shifu Sean Martial, Shifu Mac Colestock, and Samuel Hokanson.